• Best 30lb Reels for Saltwater Fishing

 Best Surf Reel Setup (Line and Terminal)

 Leader: 12–20lb fluorocarbon, 3–4 feet.
-Berkley Vanish is the best value for surf leaders — you go through leader material fast in the sand and rocks.
+Berkley Vanish is the best value for surf leaders.
+You go through leader material fast in the sand and rocks.
 Seaguar Blue Label for premium.
 Connect to braid with an FG knot.

 Rig options:

-The Carolina rig is the most versatile surf rig — a sliding egg sinker above a swivel, then 2–3 feet of fluoro leader to your hook.
+The Carolina rig is the most versatile surf rig: a sliding egg sinker above a swivel, then 2–3 feet of fluoro leader to your hook.
 Works for halibut, croaker, perch, corbina, and white seabass.

 Swimbaits on jigheads are deadly for halibut when the surf is calm enough to work them properly.